couchand/petard/README.markdown

 a ticket or pull request if there's a type of programmer error that could be caught earlier and an error thrown.

+one more warning: it is currently VERY leaky.  don't use in any program that will be running very long.

 dependencies
 ------------